wapmorgan/UnifiedArchive/docs/API.md

     UnifiedArchive::addFile(string $file, string $inArchiveName = null): boolean
     ```

-    Packs file in archive.
+    Packs file in an archive.
 If in-archive path is not specified, file will have it's original path.
     If in-archive path is set, file wil be packed with given path.
     If case of success, `true` is returned.

     Throws:
     - `EmptyFileListException`
     - `UnsupportedOperationException`
+    - `ArchiveModificationException`

+- <span id="UnifiedArchive--addFileFromString"></span>
+    ```php
+    UnifiedArchive::addFileFromString(string $inArchiveName, string $content): boolean
+    ```

+    Packs file in an archive.
+If case of success, `true` is returned.

+    Throws:
     - `ArchiveModificationException`

 - <span id="UnifiedArchive--addFiles"></span>